Skip to main content

 This page outlines the next steps following your autism assessment.
 There are different possible outcomes from the assessment.
 Your child may:

-• Be diagnosed with autism
+• Be diagnosed with autism.

 • Need further assessment for other conditions such as ADHD, developmental impairment/learning disability or developmental language disorder.
 Further assessment may show your child has other conditions alongside autism, or your child may be given a different diagnosis which better suits their needs.